akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ‘Reach out your hand from above to deliver me,’ Harold translated from the Latin softly, his voice rough.
 ‘Rescue me from the sea of waters, from the hands of foreign sons.’

 Beatrice leant in, seeing his distant smile.
-'It sounds like when you were young, Father.
-How many winters had you then?'
+‘It sounds like when you were young, Father.
+How many winters had you then?’

 He looked down at the script, the ink fading into the old sheepskin.
 For a Saxon who had spent his life under the weight of a Norman crown, the words carried a familiar taste.

 ‘Now I have four and sixty winters.
 But back then I was the very same age as you are now, my daughter, the very same.’

 She knew it would bring him pleasure to tell his tales, to pull the old world out from the shadows of the rafters for a time.
-'What of the rescue of the Red‑Wolf, son of Magnús?'
+‘What of the rescue of the Red‑Wolf, son of Magnús?’

 When Harold next spoke, his voice dropped into the low, rolling thrum of a saga‑man.

-'I was sixteen winters when Hardrada's sea-steeds bit the sands at Riccall.
+‘I was sixteen winters when Hardrada’s sea-steeds bit the sands at Riccall.
 I saw the Raven snap in the wind ere the swords broke our shield‑wall at the Bridge.
-Norway bled on that grass; I thought my own thread was spun.'
+Norway bled on that grass; I thought my own thread was spun.’

 He fingered the heavy book, his hard gaze distant.

-'But the Normans were made of stiffer cloth.
+‘But the Normans were made of stiffer cloth.
 I bent my knee to their William while the blood was still wet on my mail.
-I traded my axe for a Norman's horse and rode with his sons through the mud of the West.
-Now, that was when—'
+I traded my axe for a Norman’s horse and rode with his sons through the mud of the West.
+Now, that was when—’

 He broke off his tale as a sharp horn blast sounded, a wail like a high-pitched cow bellow.
 Only then did they both realise that two earlier blasts had already passed unnoticed.

 Goosie lifted her head as Beatrice rose to her feet.
-'Whatever is that?'
+‘Whatever is that?’

-Harold's face was pale.
-'Three blasts for the King.
-It is likely a summons.'
+Harold‘s face was pale.
+‘Three blasts for the King.
+It is likely a summons.’

 ### TODO - SECTION TITLE

-From the doorway, Harold spied a rider approaching at speed, cloak streaming, horse lathered.
+Standing in the main doorway, Harold spied a rider approaching at speed, cloak streaming, horse lathered.
 The man reined in before the hall and unrolled a stiff parchment writ, its seal heavy with wax.

-'Hear the word of Henry, King of the English!' the messenger cried.
-'By the King's strict command, every man holding land of the crown, be he Norman knight or Saxon thegn, the same is summoned to ride in the Welsh campaign!
-The King's host assembles at Chester.
+‘Hear the word of Henry, King of the English!’ the messenger cried.
+‘By strict command, every man holding land of the crown, be he Norman knight or Saxon thegn, the same is summoned to ride in the Welsh campaign!
+The King’s host assembles at Chester.
 Let no man make excuse.
 No scutage may be given: the King demands your swords, not your coin.
-Whosoever fails to make appearance, let him know his lands are utterly forfeit to the crown!'
+Whosoever fails to make appearance, let him know his lands are utterly forfeit to the crown!’

-Beatrice stepped forward to her father's side.
-'Sir, my father is not a young man.'
+Beatrice stepped forward to her father’s side.
+‘Sir, my father is not a young man.’

 The royal messenger looked at her, then at Harold, who seemed suddenly interested in the ground.
-The man's voice softened, but only slightly.
-'My lady, the King marches on Wales.
+The man’s voice softened, but only slightly.
+‘My lady, the King marches on Wales.
 To make his claims clear by strength of arms, he gives exemption to no man.
-Your father is no stranger to such affairs, I think.'
+Your father is no stranger to such affairs, I think.’

 He handed the writ to Harold, nodded once, and rode off, presumably towards nearby Rockingham Castle.

 Harold watched the dust settle on the road.
 He stepped back inside, folded the parchment and laid it firmly on the large table.
 When he spoke his words were gravely quiet.

-'I promised your mother, Beatrice, that I would not be away at war until you were older.'
+‘I promised your mother, Beatrice, that I would not be away at war until you were older.’

-'Then you must keep that promise.
-Surely the King would understand.'
+‘Then you must keep that promise.
+Surely the King would understand.’

-'What are my trifles compared with those of kings?
+‘What are my trifles compared with those of kings?
 For the greatest palaces are stormed by heavy troubles.
 I swore fealty to the King, Daughter.
 Your mother knew about that when we married, just as she knew I swore to be faithful to her.
 I have no choice.
-I shall go.'
+I shall go.’

 He looked at her, and for a moment she saw the man who had pulled a lord from the Severn, who had ridden with kings.
-'My grandfather's blade knows its craft well.
-I have held it since before you were born...'
+‘My grandfather’s blade knows its craft well.
+I have held it since before you were born...’

+Beatrice hsitated.
+She wanted to beg him to stay for her sake.
+But she knew to ignore the King’s summons was to lose everything, and she could not ask him to choose her over their very survival.

-'I am not a child, Father,' Beatrice said, her chin lifting with a touch of defensive bluster.
-'I have kept the books these three seasons.
-You need not speak to me as if I still hide in the skirts of my maids.'
+‘I am not a child, Father,’ Beatrice said, her chin lifting with a touch of defensive bluster to mask her fear.
+‘I have kept the books these three seasons.
+You need not speak to me as if I still hide in the skirts of my maids.’

 Harold turned to face her fully, a faint, weary smile softening his stark features.
+His eyes held a quiet, fierce pride that he rarely voiced.

-'I know, Beatrice.
+‘I know, Beatrice.
 I know.
 You shall manage the estate while I am gone, just as I have taught you, and as you learnt from your mother.
-It likely won't be for long.'
+It likely won’t be for long.’

-'How long do you think?'
+‘How long do you think?’
 She crossed her arms, still bristling slightly but unable to hide her anxiety.
-'The last time you took up your shield, you were away for more than a year.'
+‘The last time you took up your shield, you were away for more than a year.’

 Harold was quiet for a long moment.
-'I should not have left you then.
+‘I should not have left you then.
 You were too young, and after your mother died...
 I was not myself.
-I had to send for your aunt, Leofwina, to hold Stanwey together.'
+I had to send for your mother’s sister, Leofwina, to hold Stanwey together.’
 He looked at her, his voice dropping.
-'I am myself now.
-I could send for her again, if you have need of her.'
+‘I could send for her again, if you have need of her.’

-'I have no need of my aunt,' Beatrice countered quickly, her pride flaring again.
-'I told you, I can manage.'
+‘I have no need of my aunt,’ Beatrice countered quickly, her pride flaring again.
+‘I told you, I can manage.’

-'I know you can,' Harold said softly.
-'But if I stay to prove it, we lose the land, and more.
-I will not let that happen, not to you and not to Stanwey.
-As to how long, I might say less than six months.
-Probably three, given the sheer number of men the King is calling, if the messenger is to be believed.'
+‘I know you can,’ Harold said, softly echoing her pride.
+‘As to how long, I might say less than six months.
+Probably three, given the sheer number of men the King is calling, if the messenger is to be believed.’

 Beatrice looked down at her hands.
 They were steady.
 She had made them steady.
 She had learned to keep them steady while her mother was dying, while her father sat silent, while the world went on around her.

+Yet self-doubt crouched within her calm posture. *What if she could not manage alone?
+What if she failed him, and he returned to a broken estate as a broken man?*

+A flush of terror briefly dropped a tear from her eyes before she mastered it.

 She looked up with a brave, tight half-smile.
-'Then I shall manage.'
+‘Then I shall manage.’

-Harold caught the look on her face, seeing the fear she was trying so hard to hide for his sake.
+Harold caught the look on her face, seeing the fear she was trying so hard to hide for his sake, and loving her all the more for it.
 He pulled her close, holding her head to kiss her forehead.

-'Bless you, my daughter,' he murmured reassuringly.
-'Now you're the Lady of Stanwey.'
+‘Bless you, my daughter,’ he murmured reassuringly.
+‘Now you’re the Lady of Stanwey.’

 ---

-### The Lady's Work
+### The Lady’s Work

-The weeks before Harold's departure were a blur of wool and tallow and iron.
+The weeks before Harold’s departure were a blur of wool and tallow and iron.
 Beatrice moved through the hall with frenetic diligence, her hands never still, her mind fixed on the dozens of small tasks that would keep her father alive on the road.

-She was no blacksmith, yet insisted on checking the rivets on every scabbard personally, because her father's life rested in the gaps between those iron pins.
+She was no blacksmith, yet insisted on checking the rivets on every scabbard personally, because her father’s life rested in the gaps between those iron pins.
 She boiled leather to stiffen old jerkins, the smell of hot hide clinging to her clothes and hair.
 She counted out bags of dried peas and salt pork for the pack-horses, weighing each portion against the days of travel.

 She had learned from her mother how to prepare for a long absence.
 Her mother had done this numerous times, sending her husband to war with a full pack and a prayer.
-Aldwina had taught her the practical things: how a cloak should keep out the damp, how a badly packed saddlebag would chafe the horse, how to read a soldier's face when he said he would be home by winter.
+Aldwina had taught her the practical things: how a cloak should keep out the damp, how a badly packed saddlebag would chafe the horse, how to read a soldier’s face when he said he would be home by winter.

 *‘You just keep your hands busy and your mind on one day at a time.
-That's how you get through it.’*
+That’s how you get through it.’*

 Beatrice had not much time for thinking beyond these matters, but some nights between first and second sleep, she would lay awake, wondering what would happen to her if her father did not return.